List of Marvel Comics characters: M: Alyssa Moy

 At some time in the far past, Reed Richards had proposed to Moy.
 Moy turned him down because she felt that they had a 'duty' to spread their genius-level genes as widely as possible rather than 'confine' themselves to each other.
 Reed did not reveal this to his wife Sue until some time after Moy had re-entered his life.
-According to the then-current Fantastic Four writer, Mark Millar, Moy will again play a role in the comic as he explores her relationship with Reed Richards in much more depth.
+According to Fantastic Four writer Mark Millar, Moy would play a further role in the comic as he explores her relationship with Reed Richards in much more depth.
 Millar said: "It just always struck me that Reed would have had someone prior to Sue, since he is ten years older than she is.
 Also, Sue's so different from Reed and I felt the girl out there would be much more like he was, a female Reed Richards of sorts, and someone he'd have met at university.
 As luck would have it, Chris Claremont created exactly such a character and her name is Alyssa Moy.
 Her nickname in our story is Mrs. Fantastic and you'll see why when you read the first issue."

-During a reunion, Alyssa suggested to Reed that both of them had married the wrong people, since neither of their spouses could fully understand their work.
-However, Reed informed Alyssa that he married Sue because he loved her.

-The Alyssa of eight years into the future of 'Nu-World' is now a floating brain in a robotic body, still married to Ted Castle, helping to keep the planet from being destroyed.
-This world comes to interact with the modern Fantastic Four because time has become corrupted there.
-She is slain by her enemies.